Aircraft in fiction: SB2C Helldiver / A-25 Shrike

-The loss of a US Navy Curtiss SB2C-1 Helldiver, BuNo 00154, of VB-5, during launch near Trinidad on 28 May 1943 during the shakedown cruise of the was incorporated by 20th Century Fox into the 1944 film Wing and a Prayer: The Story of Carrier X.
+The loss of a US Navy Curtiss SB2C-1 Helldiver was incorporated by 20th Century Fox into the 1944 film Wing and a Prayer: The Story of Carrier X.

 Two USAAF Curtiss RA-25A Shrikes collided during a flypast for an air show near Spokane, Washington, on 23 July 1944, the accident filmed by a Paramount Pictures newsreel crew.
 This footage was used in the 1956 film Earth vs. the Flying Saucers, apparently being shot down by a saucer.

-SB2U Vindicator

-Vought SB2U Vindicators were featured in the 1941 Warner Bros. film Dive Bomber.

 Short Sunderland

 The Short Sunderland flying boat patrol bomber takes a key part in Ivan Southall's autobiographical 1974 novel Fly West, where the writer tells his life as a RAF Coastal Command Sunderland pilot during World War II.
 Many details about the aircraft's looks, performance and procedures are given throughout the book, and as almost the entirety of the book is set inside Sunderlands, the warplane practically becomes a character.
 Other aircraft, both from Allied and German origin, are also featured and mentioned.

 A Short Sunderland was the setting for much of the 1980 novel The Flying Porcupine by Richard Haligon.
 The novel takes its title from a nickname reputedly given to the Sunderland by German pilots thanks to its defensive armament of as many as 16 machine guns.